KiOui/CLST-2020/README.md

 Welcome to the Equestria repo, a Django application build for chaining forced alignment scripts on [CLAM](https://clam.readthedocs.io/en/latest/) servers.
 This application was build on the CLAM servers of the [Centre of Language and Speech Technology](https://www.ru.nl/clst/) of the Radboud University in Nijmegen.
 It currently features a couple of things:

 - Project separation and file storage.
-- A full blown backend interface for managing different language pipelines.
+- A backend interface for managing different language pipelines.
-- A fully automatic CLAM importer for importing CLAM input templates and parameters into this Django based application.
+- A fully automatic CLAM importer for importing CLAM input templates and parameters into a Django based application.
-- Automatic execution of Grapheme to Phoneme (G2P) conversion if necessary after forced alignment.
+- Automatic execution of Grapheme to Phoneme (G2P) conversion after forced alignment.

 More explanation about the features of this project and a detailed explanation of the database structure is stated below.

 ## Getting started